-There is a need for a children’s learning circuit in the area, and a place in Callan Park could be found- such as the flat grassed area next to Balmain Rd, opposite Alberto St. Another good area on a quiet weekend is the Ambulance HQ car park off Balmain Rd, or the car park behind the Kirkbride Building (western side of the main College of the Arts building).
+There is a need for a children’s learning circuit in the area, and a place in Callan Park could be found- such as the flat grassed area next to Balmain Rd, opposite Grove St. Another good area on a quiet weekend is the Ambulance HQ car park off Balmain Rd, or the car park behind the Kirkbride Building (western side of the main College of the Arts building).
 This car park is huge and flat and is not used much on weekends- ideal for youngsters to learn on.
 [Note in July 2020, this car park is earmarked for weekend overflow use, under the new Landscape plan].

 Please write to the Council supporting the above. (can email the mayor at firstname.lastname@example.org), or contact your local councillor, and email the council as below.